The Headteacher is the Designated Safeguarding Lead (DSL).

 Online Safety – does your child play Fortnite?

 Fortnite is one of the most popular video games currently being played worldwide.
-It is rated as not suitable for persons under 12 years of age due to voice chat and the ‘frequent scenes of mild violence.’
+It is listed as not suitable for persons under 12 years of age due to voice/type chat and the ‘frequent scenes of mild violence.’
+However if your child does play this game we would recommend that all parents are aware of the level their child plays at and who they play with online.